 Today, the two most humane ways that fishkeepers euthanize their Betta are the following:

 The most effective and humane method to euthanize your Betta fish is by using the essential clove oil method.

 This is a natural anesthetic and will cause your Betta fish to fall asleep before they die.
 You can find clove oil in health food stores and even online shops.

 When you use clove oil on your Betta, they will just fall asleep and not wake up again.
 They won’t feel a thing – there’s no pain, confusion, or fear.

 To euthanize your Betta fish with the clove oil method, you will need the following supplies:

 - A small funnel (optional)

 - First, you need to add clove oil to a small container, like a jar or a cup.
 The amount of clove oil you need will depend on the size of the jar or cup.
-For a small jar or cup, you will need about 1 teaspoon of clove oil.
-For a large jar or cup, you will need about 2 tablespoons of clove oil.
+For a small jar or cup, you will need about 5 drops of clove oil.
+For a large jar or cup, you will need about 8 drops of clove oil.

 - Next, add distilled water to the jar or cup.
 The amount of distilled water you need will also depend on the size of the jar or cup.
 You will need about 1 cup of distilled water for a small jar or cup or 2 cups for a larger one.